Back to insights

 Launched in time for COP27 in Sharm el Sheikh, international standardization body ISO just published net-zero guidelines (in their language: IWA 42:2022).
 Based on a larger stakeholder consultation process, the framework complements SBTi’s understanding by providing clearer definitions of key terms as well as outlining required actions for corporations to achieve net-zero targets.
 In addition to measuring and monitoring the own GHG impact with enough depth to steer it, as well as employing a risk-based model to manage and plan mitigation, the ISO standard also sets some additional requirements that span scopes 1-3:

 • Both unavoidable and historical emissions need to be counterbalanced with investment into removal or avoidance.
-While this can happen both within our outside the supply chain, the recommendation will practically only be scalable using VCM credits of the right quality and technologies
+While this can happen both within or outside the supply chain, the recommendation will practically only be scalable using VCM credits of the right quality and technologies.

 While none of these requirements are surprising, the guidelines offer a good summary of current best practices with clear requirements towards voluntary carbon engagement for net-zero targets that can be operationalized with sufficient market data.
 In practice, the rules can be translated into clear portfolio requirements.